mauricioaznar/react-part-inventory/README.md

 * why is it necessary to use `{ homepage: "./" }` when building a reading build from file server
 * difference between `HashRouter` and `BrowserRouter`
+* onCompleted callback on apollo only working once (further investigation required )